 A small village at an altitude of 600m or about 2000 feet, on the India-Bhutan border, Bindu is famous for its cardamom plantation, pristine nature, and river Jaldhaka.
 The place has come up as a popular offbeat tourist destination of Dooars.
 Bindu is scenically placed in Kalimpong district among the high mountains all around with Jaldhaka River flowing through the valley making a natural border between Bhutan and India.

-The 110 km drive from Siliguri / NJP to Bindu winds up through the undulating slopes of Dooars covered with lush green tea garden and forests.
-You can also travel to Bindu from Malbazar which has a stoppage of a number of trains and is about 47 km away.
+The 110 km drive from Siliguri / NJP to Bindu winds up through the undulating slopes of Dooars covered with lush green tea gardens and forests.
+You can also travel to Bindu from Malbazar which has a stoppage of several trains and is about 47 km away.

 Where to Stay

 Accommodation in Bindu is available at a few budget hotels that offer a basic but homely atmosphere.
 Humro Home Paren is arguably the best place to stay in Bindu – Jhalong – Paren area.
 The small eco-resort is about 6 km from Bindu Dam and about 3 km from Jhalong market.
 For more information about this accommodation, you may send us a query by filling out the form below or visiting the Humro Home website linked above.

 You may also choose to stay at Paren or Jhalong.
 There is a WBFDC tourist accommodation at Jhalong where one may stay.

 Bindu is not a typical tourist destination with many sightseeing options.
 Here you would probably spend more time soaking your leg in the cold water of the Jaldhaka river or walking in the villages or chatting up a local tribesman.